 In addition to responding to legislator and committee requests for research, staff prepare bill analyses and side-by-side comparisons of legislation.

 Staff draft congratulatory, memorial, and policy resolutions as well as certificates of recognition.
-The section also coordinates the production of research division and other TLC publications.
+The section also coordinates the production of research division and other council publications.